US strikes Venezuela and says its leader has been captured and flown out of the country

-CARACAS, Venezuela (AP) — The United States hit Venezuela with a “large-scale strike” early Saturday and said its president had been captured and flown out of the country after months of intense pressure on Nicolás Maduro's government — an extraordinary nighttime operation announced by President Donald Trump on social media hours after the attack.
+CARACAS, Venezuela (AP) — The United States captured Venezuelan President Nicolás Maduro and flew him out of the country in an extraordinary nighttime operation that was accompanied by a flurry of strikes following months of escalating Trump administration pressure on the oil-rich South American nation.

+The U.S. is now deciding next steps for Venezuela, President Donald Trump said Saturday on Fox News, adding, “We'll be involved in it very much.”

-The legal authority for the strike — and whether Trump consulted Congress beforehand — was not immediately clear.
-The stunning, lightning-fast American military action, which plucked a nation’s sitting leader from office, echoed the U.S. invasion of Panama that led to the surrender and seizure of its leader, Manuel Antonio Noriega, in 1990 — exactly 36 years ago Saturday.
+The legal authority for the attack was not immediately clear.
+The stunning American military action, which plucked a nation’s sitting leader from office, echoed the U.S. invasion of Panama that led to the surrender and seizure of its leader, Manuel Antonio Noriega, in 1990 — exactly 36 years ago Saturday.

 U.S. Attorney General Pam Bondi said Maduro and his wife, Cilia Flores, would face charges after an indictment in New York.
 Bondi vowed in a social media post that the couple would “soon face the full wrath of American justice on American soil in American courts.”

-Maduro was indicted in 2020 on “narco-terrorism” conspiracy charges, but it was not previously known that his wife had been.
+Venezuelan ruling party leader Nahum Fernández told The Associated Press that Maduro and Flores were at their home within the Ft.
+Tiuna military installation when they were captured.

+“That’s where they bombed," he said.
+“And, there, they carried out what we could call a kidnapping of the president and the first lady of the country.”

-Early Saturday, multiple explosions rang out and low-flying aircraft swept through the Venezuelan capital, and Maduro's government accused the United States of attacking civilian and military installations, calling it an “imperialist attack” and urging citizens to take to the streets.
+Early Saturday, multiple explosions rang out and low-flying aircraft swept through the Venezuelan capital.
+Maduro's government accused the United States of attacking civilian and military installations, calling it an “imperialist attack” and urging citizens to take to the streets.

-With Maduro's whereabouts not known, the vice president, Delcy Rodríguez, would take power under Venezuelan law.
-There was no confirmation that had happened, though she did issue a statement after the strike.
+With the Venezuelan leader's whereabouts not known, the vice president, Delcy Rodríguez, would take power under Venezuelan law.
+There was no confirmation that had happened, though she did issue a statement after the strike, demanding proof of life for Maduro and his wife.

-“We do not know the whereabouts of President Nicolás Maduro and First Lady Cilia Flores,” Rodriguez said.
-“We demand proof of life.”

 The White House did not immediately respond to queries on where Maduro and his wife were being flown to.